TrivadisPF/schema-registry-readonly-plugin/README.md

-# Confluent Schema Registry Read-Only Mode
+# Resource Extension Plugin for setting Confluent Schema Registry to read-only

 This project holds a resource extension for the Confluent Schema Registry that allows to set a schema registry instance to read-only.